nautobot/nautobot-app-netbox-importer/docs/user/tagging_issues.md

 To tag issues during import, users can use the `--tag-issues` option in `nautobot-server import-netbox` command.
 This option enables the tagging feature.
 It's also possible to use this flag with `invoke import-netbox` command, that is a wrapper to the previous one.

 After the import process, users can view the tagged records in Nautobot.
 To see all tags, open `Organization` > `Tags` in the Nautobot UI.
-The tags will be listed there, and users can show related records in the tag detail view.
+The tags will be listed there, and users can see related records in the tag detail view.